-How Order Flow in Bookmap Gives Stock Traders the Edge?
+How Bookmap Order Flow Provides Stock Traders With An Edge?

 Most trading platforms have well-known candlestick charts.
 On their basis, traders make technical analysis using indicators, drawing tools, looking for candlestick patterns and price formations.
 But despite their popularity, the candlestick chart shows OHLC prices.
 This limits the vision and understanding of the causes of price movement.

 Bookmap platform, in collaboration with the dxFeed data provider, provides stock traders the visualization of extended market data.
 Right on the chart traders can enable unfiltered Best Bid/Ask lines, Volume Dots, an evolution of current and historical Limit Order Book as a heatmap, and much more.

 Candlestick chart does not show the most important trading information

 Using these features traders will see: